intel/initsearchtool/README.md

 	command(30) : mkdir /foo/bar 0777 system system
 ```

+Its important to note, the the matches from the search portion of the test, ie
+find me bad things, is matches against the exceptions.
+Thus their is no coupling
+between bad-thing and entity.
+For instance, this test is not possible:

+Find me all world write-able sockets except those belonging to service x.
+This
+is a limitation currently.

 ### print

 This option just prints the init.rc file(s) specified.
 It takes the option
-*--lineno* to optionally print each linenumer in the section.
+*--lineno* to optionally print each line number in the section.

 ```
 $ ./isearch.py print test/init.aosp.rc